 Preferred Stocks and Preferred Income Funds Offer High Yields

 A preferred stock trades like a stock but offers income like a bond.
 Preferreds are attractive because their yields are usually higher than corporate bonds of similar credit ratings.
-And preferred dividends are taxed at a lower rate than corporate bonds.
 Like bonds, preferred stocks usually trade in a narrow price range, but they can experience significant prices declines.

 You can find information about specific preferred stocks at QuatumOnline, a free site.
 Or check with your broker.